billcprice3/llm-prompts-for-education/prompts/Assess_Real_Student_Work_With_Offline_LLM.md

 2. After installing the program, I launched it, and when prompted, I turned **OFF** all telemetry (i.e., I chose **NOT** to share any user data or transcripts)

 3. I selected the model called "Nous Hermes 2 Mistral DPO" from the model list.
+I chose this model because as of March 2024, it is one of the best available "lightweight" LLMs that can run on a typical laptop.
+(However, this field is moving so quickly that there could be something better in a month or two.)
 You can learn about this model [here](https://huggingface.co/NousResearch/Nous-Hermes-2-Mistral-7B-DPO).

 4. I changed the following default settings:
     - Context Length: 2048 -> 4096